gloaysa/weeklyPrompts/Part_1-Front_End/w1/dynamiCalculator/README.md

 Remove the arguments 'a, b, c' from your calculator.
 Use the builtin javascript '[arguments](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/arguments)' feature to dynamically access any number of arguments.

+This is a two part challenge to illustrate some usage difference between arrays and objects:
-Make your calculator a method in a new object and give that object a property called 'operations' and is an array.
+  * Make two new objects and place your calculator as a method in each
+  * In one object, add an object property called 'operations' that will be used to add new operation objects
+  * In the other object, add and array property by the same name for the same purpose
-Next give the calculator a method that adds new operations objects to the ‘dynamicCalculator.operations’ array.
+  * Next give both calculators a method that adds new operations objects into that object's 'operations' property.
-Finally create a method that takes the name of an operation and numbers.
-It will find the operation by that name and execute it with the numbers.
+  * Finally create a separate method in each that takes the name of an operation and numbers.
+It will look for an operation of that name in it's 'operations' property and execute that operation if it exists.

 ---